 While both naltrexone and disulfiram are FDA-approved for the treatment of alcohol use disorder, they work very differently.
 Most notably, naltrexone can support sobriety or moderation, and disulfiram should only be used with the goal of complete abstinence.
 Because disulfiram causes a severe reaction after drinking, it can be dangerous to consume any amount of alcohol while taking disulfiram.
 You can read more about the difference between naltrexone vs disulfiram to understand which medication, if any, is right for you.

-The cost of naltrexone isn’t included in your Monument plan, but it may be covered by your medical insurance.
-Without any insurance coverage, daily naltrexone pills typically cost under $40 per month for 30 days.
+Naltrexone can be covered by insurance.
+Without any insurance coverage, daily naltrexone pills typically cost under $40 per month.
 Naltrexone can be a fraction of the cost with insurance coverage.

 Yes, you can receive a prescription for oral naltrexone online.
-After signing up for a treatment plan at Monument, you’ll be matched with a physician who can help determine if naltrexone is safe and appropriate via a virtual appointment.
-If you’re prescribed naltrexone, your naltrexone pills will be sent directly to your door via our online pharmacy partner.
+After joining Monument and enrolling in medication-assisted treatment you’ll be matched with a physician who can help determine if naltrexone is safe and appropriate via a virtual appointment.
+If you’re prescribed naltrexone, your naltrexone pills will be sent directly to your door or to your pharmacy of choice.

 Most people can take naltrexone, but there are some interactions and risks which may make naltrexone unsafe for you.
 Naltrexone is a prescription medication, and everyone should speak to a healthcare provider before beginning naltrexone.
 It’s important to also be honest about your medical history with your provider.
 When considering a naltrexone prescription, make sure to disclose to your physician if you have any of the following conditions: